10XGenomics/chromium-genome-paper/README.md

 # chromium-genome-paper
-Analysis code from "Resolving the Full Spectrum of Human Genome Variation using Linked-Reads"
+Analysis code and figures accompanying the manuscript: "Resolving the Full Spectrum of Human Genome Variation using Linked-Reads" in Genome Research